-The world’s leading IP communications enabler Softil today releases its annual outlook for the telecoms industry in 2021.
 The firm predicts five major developments in the coming year ranging from further advances in video communication technology to more progress in telehealth communications and innovation in the hosting of virtual events.

 “2020 new reality is making the telecoms industry become more pragmatic and offer better communications solutions,” says Sagi Subocki, Softil’s VP Products & Marketing.
 “In 2021, Softil expects advances in videoconferencing functionality and healthcare communications to dominate the telecoms landscape helping people to better adapt to our new normal life with restricted mobility and human contact.”